 Autism Pre-Symptomatic Prevention Joseph Piven, M.D.
 UNC Department of Psychiatry Thomas E. Castelloe Distinguished Professor of Psychiatry, Pediatrics, and Psychology Director, Carolina Institute for Developmental Disabilities Dr. Piven's work has identified potential targets for intervention in autism as well as demonstrating that brain scans in infants can accurately predict which infants will go on to receive a diagnosis of autism.
 This work has tremendous potential for altering clinical practice by enabling the possibility of presymptomatic prevention in children at risk.
 Over the last 12 years, Dr. Piven has led the NIH-funded Infant Brain Imaging Study (IBIS) Network.
 The work of this network is unique in mapping brain development in the first two years of life, in a high familial risk sample, as autistic symptoms first unfold in affected children.
 The work has demonstrated the existence of presymptomatic brain changes [...]

 Cutting-Edge Neuroimaging Approaches Garret Stuber, Ph.D.
 UNC Department of Psychiatry Associate Professor of Psychiatry and Cell Biology & Physiology Developed cutting-edge neuroimaging approaches that led to the discovery of how adaptive and maladaptive behaviors are controlled by dynamic changes in networks involving the frontal cortex, a region implicated in many psychiatric illnesses.
-One of my Dr. Stuber's proudest and highest impact research accomplishments was developing novel approaches for deciphering how frontal cortical network dynamics control adaptive and maladaptive behaviors.
+One of Dr. Stuber's proudest and highest impact research accomplishments was developing novel approaches for deciphering how frontal cortical network dynamics control adaptive and maladaptive behaviors.
 Frontal cortex is known to be critical for controlling decision making, impulsivity, and general executive function.
 Disruption in frontal cortical function is thought to be a driver of many forms of mental illness, ranging from addiction, depression, and schizophrenia.
-The problem is, neuroscientists and psychiatrists still have a very poor mechanistic understanding of how different cell types in the [...]
+The problem is, neuroscientists and psychiatrists still have a very poor mechanistic understanding of how different cell types in the frontal [...]

 Schizophrenia Early Diagnosis John Gilmore, M.D.
 UNC Department of Psychiatry Thad and Alice Eure Distinguished Professor of Psychiatry Vice Chair for Research and Scientific Affairs Director, UNC Center for Excellence in Community Mental Health In a study of over 1,000 children, we discovered that the fundamental architecture of the brain is established by age 2 and that children at risk for schizophrenia already exhibit abnormalities in brain development during infancy.
-The UNC Early Brain Development study, a longitudinal study of brain development in over 1000 children, including children at risk for schizophrenia and other psychiatric disorders, from birth through age 10 years.
-The study has defined normal brain development in early childhood for the first time and found that the fundamental architecture of the human brain is in place by age two, indicating that the abnormal brain systems [...]
+The UNC Early Brain Development study is a longitudinal study of brain development in children, including children at risk for schizophrenia and other psychiatric disorders, from birth through age 10 years.
+The study has defined normal brain development in early childhood for the first time and found that the fundamental architecture of the human brain is in place by age two, indicating that the abnormal brain systems found [...]